Haoran-Liu/MGGNN/README.md

 # Spot Identification

-The Spots_identification folder contains code for identifying spots using marker genes.
+The spots_identification folder contains code for identifying spots using marker genes.
 Users can also provide their own pre-defined spots as input for the model.

 # Preparing for MGGNN

 Before using MGGNN, update the file paths in MGGNN.py to match your local directory structure.

-Running MGGNN
+# Running MGGNN

 To run the model, use the following command: